What Is A Carbon Footprint?

 Emissions can be measured in different ways, such as total emissions, rate of emissions, share of emissions, per capita emissions, emissions per kWh produced, emissions per per British thermal unit (Btu), carbon intensity of a specific activity, and so on.

-Similar Principles & Consideration Between Carbon Footprints & Water Footprints
+Similar Principles & Considerations Between Carbon Footprints & Water Footprints

-As a summary, similar considerations that apply to both water footprints and carbon footprints include:
+As a summary, similar considerations that apply to both water footprints and carbon footprints include (we’ve inserted emissions or carbon as the measurement instead of water use below):

-Emissions over a whole lifecycle vs individual stages
+– Assessing emissions over the whole lifecycle vs individual stages

-A carbon footprint as a tool has limitations and flaws, and should be looked at and used as such
+– A carbon footprint as a tool has limitations and flaws

-A carbon footprint might be used in an integrated approach, with other more detailed, advanced and more reliable/accurate methods of calculating emissions
+– A carbon footprint might still be used in an integrated approach, with other more detailed, advanced and more reliable/accurate methods of calculating emissions

-We include factors like different stages of the product life cycle (from from sourcing through to waste (dumping, recycling, or re-use)), and direct vs indirect emissions.
+We include factors like different stages of the product life cycle (from from sourcing through to waste (dumping, recycling, or re-use)), and also direct vs indirect emissions …

 Vehicles